samcantwell/safe-cycling-map/README.md

 A map showing how safe a street is for cycling, based on (arbitrary) metrics.
 See the [key](https://github.com/jakecoppinger/safe-cycling-map/blob/main/docs/key.md) for how street safety is calculated.

-This is a work in progress side project.
+I have added some tag selectors to capture the detailed tagging of bike lanes in Melbourne.
+All the other work has been done by [Jake Coppinger](https://github.com/jakecoppinger)

 This data is not guaranteed to be accurate.

 When zoomed in close, individual road and bicycle lanes are shown.
 When zoomed out, streets are coloured by their safety ratings.